josejimenezluna/molgrad/README.md

 # molgrad

-Supporting code for: Jiménez-Luna _et al_.
-"Coloring molecules with explainable artificial intelligence for preclinical relevance assessment", available as a preprint in [ChemRxiv](https://chemrxiv.org/articles/preprint/Coloring_Molecules_with_Explainable_Artificial_Intelligence_for_Preclinical_Relevance_Assessment/13252286)
+Supporting code for: Jiménez-Luna _et al._'s "Coloring molecules with explainable artificial intelligence for preclinical relevance assessment", available as a preprint in [ChemRxiv](https://chemrxiv.org/articles/preprint/Coloring_Molecules_with_Explainable_Artificial_Intelligence_for_Preclinical_Relevance_Assessment/13252286)